Rufus For Real

 This is a picture of a bowl prime rib soup garnished with a dollop of sour cream, fresh thyme leaves on a wooden surface

 • Add the prime rib at the end.
-Since it’s already cooked, stir it in during the last few minutes to keep it tender instead of overdone.
+Since it’s already cooked, stir it in during the last few minutes to keep it tender.

 This is a picture of prime rib soup garnished with a dollop of sour cream, fresh thyme leaves on a wooden surface